Ryan Odom: Coaching career

 Odom began his coaching career as a graduate assistant at South Florida.
-He also had stops as an assistant coach with Furman, UNC Asheville, and American, before spending seven years on Seth Greenberg's staff at Virginia Tech.
+He also had stops as an assistant coach with Furman, UNC Asheville, and American, before spending seven years on former UVA assistant Seth Greenberg's staff at Virginia Tech.
 In 2010, he joined the coaching staff of Charlotte, serving as an assistant for five years, including being interim head coach.

-Odom was relieved of his coaching duties on March 16, 2015 when Major and the university mutually agreed to part ways, and his staff was not retained.
-Odom compiled an overall record of 8–11 as Charlotte's interim coach.

-After Charlotte, Odom accepted the job at Lenoir-Rhyne, leading the Bears to the Quarterfinals of the NCAA Division II tournament in his only season at the helm, before accepting the head coaching position at Division I UMBC, replacing Aki Thomas.
+Odom accepted his first head coaching job at Lenoir-Rhyne, leading the Bears to the quarterfinals of the NCAA Division II tournament in his only season at the helm, before accepting the head coaching position at UMBC, replacing Aki Thomas.

 UMBC

 In his first season at the helm of the Retrievers, Odom orchestrated a 14-win improvement over the team's 7–25 season the previous year to a 21–13 overall record, and fifth-place finish in the America East Conference.
 The 21 wins are second-most in school history.
 For its efforts, UMBC accepted a bid to the 2017 CollegeInsider.com Postseason Tournament, where it won its first round matchup against Fairfield for the first postseason win in program history.
-From there the Retrievers defeated St. Francis (PA) in the second round and advanced past Liberty in the CIT quarterfinals before falling to Texas A&M–Corpus Christi in the semifinals.
+From there the Retrievers defeated St. Francis (PA) in the second round and advanced past Liberty in the CIT quarterfinals before falling to Texas A&M–Corpus Christi in the semi-finals.

 The 2017–18 regular season saw the Retrievers finish in second place in the America East, with a 12–4 record, and earning the conference's automatic berth into the NCAA Tournament when it knocked off Vermont 65–62 in the 2018 America East men's basketball tournament final, earning its second-ever NCAA Tournament appearance.
-During the 2018 NCAA tournament, the Retrievers became the first #16 men's seed ever to defeat a #1 seed in the first round with a 74–54 victory over Virginia.
+During the 2018 NCAA tournament, the Retrievers became the first No. 16 seed to win in the first round with a 74–54 victory over Virginia.
 After the historic win, the Retrievers lost in the second round to Kansas State, 50–43.
 The following season, Odom led the Retrievers to another 20-win season and another appearance in the 2019 America East tournament final, where it fell to Vermont.
 In his final year at UMBC, Odom guided the Retrievers to a share of the America East regular season crown for the first time since 2008.

 Utah State

-On April 5, 2021, Odom was announced as the head coach at Utah State.
+In April 2021, Odom was announced as the head coach at Utah State.
+In his two years at Utah State he led the team to a 44–25 record and a berth in the NCAA Division I tournament in 2023.

+VCU

+Odom was named the men's basketball coach for Virginia Commonwealth University Rams in March 2023.
+In his two years at VCU he led the team to a 52–21 record.